Chaffles Recipe

 • Easy to customize.
 The beauty of chaffles is that you can jazz them up to be sweet or savory.

 • Freezer friendly.
-Pre-cook and freeze a batch to enjoy them throughout the week.
+Pre-cook and freeze a batch to enjoy throughout the week.

 • Perfect texture.
 They are crispy around the edges and soft and fluffy in the middle.
-They are mild tasting can be loaded with your favorite sweet or savory toppings or mix-ins!
+They are mild-tasting and can be loaded with your favorite sweet or savory toppings or mix-ins!

 • Egg.
 Room temperature egg.

 • Almond flour.
 Adding a little almond flour gives the chaffles a more waffle-like texture and balances out any savory notes the mozzarella cheese may give.
-Use blanched almond flour, as it has a finer texture.
+I prefer to use blanched almond flour, as it has a finer texture.

 How to make chaffles